 How does Mint Telecom compare to other providers?

-Mint Telecom Naked DSL Plan Compared
+Mint Telecom Naked ADSL Plan Compared

 - Unlimited data from $69.95 a month